dem0saic/PRODIGY_CS_04/README.md

 # Usage
 1. Run the keylogger program.
 2. Press any key to start logging.
-3. The keylogger will log all key presses and releases to keylog.txt.
+3. The keylogger will log all key presses and releases to `keylog.txt`.
 4. Press the 'ESC' key to stop the keylogger.
 5. The keylogger will also stop after 5 days of inactivity.

 # Configuration
-The keylogger logs all key presses and releases to keylog.txt.
-You can change the log file by modifying the filename parameter in the logging.basicConfig function.
+The keylogger logs all key presses and releases to `keylog.txt`.
+You can change the log file by modifying the filename parameter in the `logging.basicConfig` function.

 # Security Considerations
 Please note that this keylogger is for educational purposes only.